duburcqa/jiminy/README.md

 - Dedicated integration in Google Colab, Jupyter Lab, and VSCode working out-of-the-box - including interactive 3D viewer based on [Meshcat](https://github.com/rdeits/MeshCat.jl).
 This facilitates working on remote headless environnement such as machine learning clusters.
 - Cross-platform offscreen rendering capability, without requiring X-server, based on [Panda3d](https://github.com/panda3d/panda3d).
 - Rich simulation log output, easily customizable for recording, introspection and debugging.
 The simulation log is made available in RAM directly for fast access, and can be exported in raw binary, CSV or [HDF5](https://portal.hdfgroup.org/display/HDF5/Introduction+to+HDF5) format.
-- Available for both Linux and Windows platforms.
+- Support Linux, Mac and Windows platforms.

 ### Physics